James Jefferson Britt: Political career

-He was a delegate to the Republican National Convention in 1904.
+He was a delegate to the 1904 Republican National Convention.
 He was an unsuccessful candidate for election in 1906 to the Sixtieth Congress but was a special assistant United States attorney in 1906 and 1907.
 Britt became a member of the North Carolina Senate from 1909 to 1911, he was part of the special counsel to the Post Office Department from July 1, 1909, to December 1, 1910.
 He was again special assistant to the Attorney General from July 13, 1910, to December 1, 1910.

 Britt was appointed Third Assistant Postmaster General by President Taft on December 1, 1910, and served until March 17, 1913.

 Congress

 He was elected as a Republican to the Sixty-fourth Congress (March 4, 1915 – March 3, 1917).

-He successfully contested the election of Zebulon Weaver to the Sixty-fifth Congress (March 4, 1917 – March 4, 1919), but was an unsuccessful candidate for re-election to the Sixty-sixth Congress in 1918.
+The 1916 election to the Sixty-fifth Congress was an extremely close race, which he initially lost by only 8 votes to Democrat Zebulon Weaver.
+Britt contested the elections, arguing that 90 ballots in which voters submitted a party ballot, but did not mark the box on it, should not have been counted.
+The majority of the House committee that considered the case disagreed with Britt, but in an unusual turn when resolutions were brought to the floor of the House, the House adopted the resolution of the minority and decided that Britt was elected and to be sworn in.
+The House was extremely close in the 65th Congress, with the Democratic-coalition holding only a 2 seat majority at the end, and many House members were absent, so the final resolution was carried by a scant 185-183 vote.
+The case took so long that Britt was seated only for the final days Congress, serving from March 1, 1919 to March 3, 1919.

+Although contesting the previous election ultimately seated Britt in Congress, he was not in office at the time of his re-election bid in 1918 and lost his race for the Sixty-sixth Congress.